 Dr. Cohen will obtain images of your tooth, underlying root, and tissue.
 He will then administer a local anaesthetic to numb the area so you won’t feel pain.
 A dental dam will protect the area from saliva and bacteria to keep it clean while Dr. Cohen performs the procedure.

 A tiny hole is made in the crown of your tooth that allows Dr. Cohen to use very small tools to clean out the dead pulp and infected tissue.
 After cleaning and preparing the space for filling, a special rubber material known as gutta-percha and adhesive cement fill and seal the canal.

 If the root canal fails, you will likely require an apicoectomy, in which Dr Cohen will remove the tip of the tooth root and any further decay or infected tissue before sealing it off so the bone can heal properly.

 Many patients usually opt for a dental crown to protect their teeth during healing.

 Preventing the need for a root canal is as easy as simply brushing and flossing your teeth regularly and seeing your dentist for a checkup and cleaning at least once a year.
 Using toothpaste or mouthwash with fluoride can also help strengthen your tooth enamel.

-Try to also reduce your consumption of sugary foods and drinks that can cause cavities, or at the very least clean your teeth after consuming them.
-Most importantly, do not wait to seek care if you notice any of the signs mentioned above.
+Try also to reduce your consumption of sugary foods and drinks that can cause cavities, or at the very least, clean your teeth after consuming them.
+Most importantly, do not wait to seek care if you notice any of the abovementioned signs.
 You may not necessarily need a root canal, but waiting too long to address the cause of your symptoms could mean you will need one later.